 However, men's emotional needs are different from women's.
 As Harley states, often these needs are opposite, which lead to miscommunications and an under-appreciation of the spouse's efforts.
 He also warns that each of these needs cannot be applied to every single man, but should be taken as a general guideline.
 At times, women can share the same needs as men, but they might differ on the priority list as to placement.

 There are five emotional needs of men that lead them to feel they are satisfied in a marriage:

 - Men need to feel admired and held in high regard.

 - Men need to have companionship and do things with their spouse.

 Guidelines, Rather Than Rules

 While men and women's perception of their relationship needs can vary, it is important to keep in mind that these are general guidelines rather than hard, steadfast rules to apply.
-These might not apply to every man or couple, as William Harvey stated.
+These might not apply to every man or couple, as Harley stated.
 The idea is to take these guidelines and use them as tools for self-discovery, as well as learning what your man's needs are, and how they are the same or differ from yours.